 Cash flow is considered the lifeblood of any business.
 Retailers should focus on managing their cash flow since it:

-- Ensure that you are making a profit – a top priority of any business.
+- Ensure that you are making a profit – a top business priority.

 - Don’t have to purchase products on credits.